 About Us

-No. Missionaries may find it therapeutic, but it is not considered therapy.
+No. Missionaries often describe the process as clarifying and therapeutic, but it is not considered counseling or therapy.

 At each return to the United States following a term of service on the mission field, including at retirement.
 We suggest that the missionary be debriefed 2-3 months after they return.
 This allows for immediate needs and concerns to have been met.